First find a battle

 Choosing a battle where you will have fun is something learned by lots of trial and error.

 Once you find a battle, you will have to get to it.
-The usual way is to just spawn there.
+The usual way is to just spawn there by double clicking on the base’s spawn icon.

 The spawning system in PlanetSide 2 is fairly complex, and often changes from patch to patch.
 Here are the basics: